legrandedolino/Personal-Website/content/authors/admin/_index.md

   science education, as well as actual science education practice.
 interests:
   - history and philosophy of science education
-  - affective aspects of education
+  - affective aspects of science education
   - participation and success in STEM research
 social:
   - icon: envelope